This post first appeared in 2009 but the mistakes are still very widespread, so here it is again with a light dusting of updates.

 During my time at the Liberal Democrats, I regularly read reviews of one or other of our sites that completely missed what the site is trying to achieve, which bits were most successful or how and why its approach how differed from other parties’ sites.
 These are easy mistakes to make if you assume you can work out what a site is about, whether it is doing it well and indeed whether it is trying to do the right thing – all without asking anyone behind the site.
 Don’t gamble on being a psychic – ask instead.

 These points may seem obvious now you have read them, but look at most political website reviews and you will see them sneak in.
-So next time you need to think about sites, dust them off and prosper.
+So next time you need to think about websites, dust them off and prosper.